MartijnBruzzese/ModelHaven-Studio/OPEN_QUESTIONS.md

 - How should animal protection be encoded structurally in generative systems?

 - What constitutes exploitation in synthetic representations involving animals?

+- How should systems respond to ambiguous or symbolic representations involving non-human subjects?

 ---